Korean, Edit

 ○ Na+ reabsorption (Active transport) → Cl- reabsorption (Passive transport) for charge balance

-○ Central diabetes insipidus: Problem in hypothalamus → Normal with ADH administration
+○ Central diabetes insipidus: pituitary defect → returns to normal with ADH administration

-○ Nephrogenic diabetes insipidus: Problem with ADH receptors
+○ Nephrogenic diabetes insipidus: defect in ADH receptors

 ○ Acid–base balance

-○ Changes in H+ and K+ move together
+○ Changes in H+ and K+ move in the same direction.

-○ Some of the stored solutes in renal medulla move into the filtrate of Henle’s loop
+○ Part of the urea stored in the renal medulla moves back into the filtrate fluid of the loop of Henle.

-○ Therefore, the change in osmolarity of blood passing through the kidney is nearly 0
+○ Therefore, the net change in osmolarity of the blood passing through the kidney is nearly zero.

 ⑸ 3rd.
 Excretion